 - Maintain a 6feet distance from everybody.

-- Ask your doctor about what symptoms need to be worried about and the line of contact if faced with any of the symptoms.
+- Consult your doctor about the symptoms and the line of contact if you face any of the symptoms.

-- Insist that caregivers, friends, and family visiting you take adequate precautions while outside and at home.
+- Insist your caregivers, friends, and family to visit you in taking adequate precautions while outside and at home.

-- Eat healthy food.
-Include a lot of fresh fruits and vegetables in your diet.
+- Eat healthy food by intaking lot of fresh fruits and vegetables in your diet.

 5. Fight off stress

-Talk to a trusted friend or loved one about your fears and hopes.
-There are online groups for people suffering from cancer and cancer survivors.
+Discuss with a trusted friend or loved one about your anxieties and hopes.
+There are various online groups for people who are prone to cancer and cancer survivors.
 Connect with them and get motivated.

-If you are uncomfortable at any stage of the treatment go for a second opinion.
+If you feel very uncomfortable during your treatments you can go for a second opinion.